Key takeaways:

 READ MORE: Quote Follow-Up Email Examples

-Present your bid clearly and professionally in an email.
+The best way to present your snow removal bid is through an email.
 That way, it’s easy to follow up on.
-Outline the scope of services, pricing structure, and any service level agreements.
+Attach a professional snow removal proposal that outlines the scope of services, pricing structure, and any service level agreements.
 Include details on insurance and liability coverage to build trust.
-An organized, easy-to-understand proposal can make a big difference.

 Avoid underpricing, skipping site inspections, and failing to account for weather unpredictability.
 Not clarifying the scope of services or forgetting to factor in overhead costs can also hurt your chances of winning bids.

-Consider the size of the property and typical snowfall for the area.
-Account for the capacity of your team and equipment.
+Consider the size of the property and the area’s typical snowfall.
+Account for your team’s and equipment’s capacity.
 Factor extra time for potential delays, such as heavy snowfall or ice buildup.